Smart Methodology

 The Methodology contains two components – tailored lectures with notes, and simulations which are designed and carried out similar to the QLTS OSCE / SQE2 conditions.

 Within the Methodology, the learners are provided with the opportunity to learn from their own experience and possible mistakes through individually conducted simulations or mock stations aimed at challenging and reinforcing the learners’ knowledge of fundamental legal concepts and principles.
-The lectures and SQE mock tests have been designed by OSCEsmart based on common mistakes and confusions within each practice area and each key subject as registered by OSCEsmart.
+The lectures and SQE mock tests have been designed based on common mistakes and confusions within each practice area and each key subject.

 1. Client interviews with laypersons of academic or acting background;